 Message from Organizer

-My sincere congratulations to all Good Design Award 2018 winners announced today.
+I extend my sincere congratulations to all the Good Design Award 2020 winners.

 Message from Chair

-Congratulations to all involved in the award-winning design recognized today in this year's Good Design Award program.
+To everyone involved in the award-winning designs recognized in this year's Good Design Award, I extend my sincere congratulations.

 In spite of the coronavirus crisis, we received many applications.
 Precisely because of the current uncertainty, appreciation for the power of design and the significance of its potential roles were shared in the minds of all the judges throughout the screening.
 I would like to express my sincere gratitude to the companies and organizations that participated in the screening, those involved in the setup of the screening panel, the award office, and all involved in the Good Design Award, for supporting us in implementing the Good Design Award this year.